This course is open for applications.

 The course is accredited by the Broadcast Journalism Training Council which offers valuable training, work placements, access to networking events and prepares you for work in an industry newsroom.
 The BJTC represents a benchmark for best practice and ensures that graduates are more employable and arrive in the jobs market with the skills and knowledge that an ever wider range of employers will value highly.

 You are required to gain industry experience in print, radio, TV or in multimedia journalism as part of the Production Portfolio module.
-Past placements have included BBC Points West, Ujima Radio, BBC Radio Wiltshire, Bristol Post, a Guardian Internship, and posts within the university's own radio station, Hub Radio and UWE student newspaper, The Western Eye.
+Past placements have included BBC Points West, Ujima Radio, BBC Radio Wiltshire, Bristol Post, a Guardian Internship, and posts within the university's own radio station, Hub Radio.

 These placements develop vital skills and allow you apply your knowledge gained to real world situations.